NakanoMiku39/clab-images/README.md

 ### Can't resolve hostname inside virt-customize

-Under circumstances when the host's `/etc/resolv.conf` specifies dns server at `localhost` or other corner cases, the virt-host
+Under circumstances when the host's `/etc/resolv.conf` specifies dns server at `localhost` or other corner cases, the virtual machine won't be able to resolve hostnames.
+Try running with sudo or specify dns in guest's `/etc/resolv.conf` directly.

 ## To-dos